 We then gave each city a Singles Score.

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 10,000 people.
-For Pennsylvania, that meant a total of 61 cities.
+For pennsylvania, that meant a total of 61 cities.
 You can download the data here.

-Read on to see why Indiana is the talk of the town while Franklin Park is probably a bit on the boring side.
+Read on to see why Indiana is the talk of the town while Jefferson Hills is probably a bit on the boring side.

-There You Have It – The Best Cities for Singles in Pennsylvania for 2019
+There You Have It - The Best Cities for Singles in pennsylvania for 2020

 - Franklin Park